ARTICLES

 Photo: Masao Nishikawa

-3. Villa KD45 in Delhi, India, by Studio Symbiosis
+3. Villa KD45 by Studio Symbiosis in Delhi, India

 Studio Symbiosis designed this concrete home in Delhi for a large family of eight.
 The boundaries between the interior and outside are blurred as a result of thinly framed floor-to-ceiling windows and the home's outer concrete floors carrying through to the interior.
 Small terraces were also tucked between the two stories of the home by Studio Symbiosis.
 Residents have peaceful outdoor areas that are shielded from the Indian sun thanks to decorative seating.